-- Acute Phase Indicies- tend to be elevated in children with SLE: ESR, CRP, alpha-2-globulins, polyclonal hypergammaglobulinemia, the degree of elevation is correlated to disease activity. - Hypocomplementemia (particularly C3 and C4). - Complete Blood Count (CBC)- Anemia- seen in 50% of children with SLE.
-In SLE, there are several causes of anemia: anemia of chronic disease (normocytic, hypochromic), hemolytic anemia associated with auto-antibodies directed against erythrocytes (seen in 5% of cases), hypersplenism, microangiopathy.
+- Acute Phase Indicies- represent indicies of inflammation.
+The following tend to be elevated in children with SLE: ESR, CRP, alpha-2-globulins, polyclonal hypergammaglobulinemia ,the degree of elevation is correlated with disease activity. - Complete Blood Count (CBC)- Anemia- seen in 50% of children with SLE.
+In SLE, there are several causes of anemia: anemia of chronic disease (normocytic, hypochromic), hemolytic anemia associated with autoantibodies directed against erythrocytes (seen in 5% of cases), hypersplenism, microangiopathy.